desertwitch/zipfuse/README.md

 ## ZipGallery Project

-ZipGallery is a personal effort to realize a data storage setup where any self-hosted gallery software may be used in combination with a photo collection where every individual album is contained within `.zip` archives.
+`zipgallery` is a `systemd` stack to realize a data storage setup where any self-hosted gallery software may be used in combination with a photo collection where every individual album is contained within `.zip` archives.
 The gallery software itself should not need to be able to handle archives, so that this is